 Their feet, bare on the bottom, have five hairless, dexterous toes (some experts call them fingers).
 Each of the hind feet has a thumb, called a hallux.
 All their toes are clawed except for the thumbs, which are used to grasp branches when climbing.

-Opossums have no body odor.
-None.
-It’s because they lick themselves constantly.
-The licking, at least in part, has to do with the regulation of their body temperature–they lack sweat glands, and the evaporating saliva helps to cool them.
+Opossums are fastidious and lick themselves constantly.
+The licking, at least in part, regulates their body temperature—they lack sweat glands, and the evaporating saliva helps to cool them.

 Senses